raspiblitz/raspiblitz/FAQ.md

 # FAQ - Frequently Asked Questions

+## Whats new in Version 1.5 of RaspiBlitz?

+Beside many small improvements and changes, these are most important changes:

+- Update: LND version 0.9.2-beta
+- Update: bitcoin-core version 19.1-beta

 ## Whats new in Version 1.4 of RaspiBlitz?

 Beside many small improvements and changes, these are most important changes: